NIFK14001U Microeconomic and Econometric Production Analysis

 - functional forms in applied production analysis such as Cobb-Douglas, Translog, etc.

 - efficiency analysis using Stochastic Frontier Analysis (SFA); analyzing determinants of technical efficiencies

-In the classroom exercises and homework assignments, the students will analyze production technologies using the free statistical software "R" and several real-word production data sets (e.g. agricultural production, energy production).
-For students new to "R" a brief introduction to the relevant parts of "R" is given.
+In the classroom exercises and homework assignments, the students will analyze production technologies using the free statistical software "R" and real-word production data sets (e.g., agricultural production, energy production).
+It is expected that students know the basics of "R", e.g., obtained in the MSc course "Applied Econometrics" (LOJK10272) or through self-study.
 Introductions to relevant "R" packages are given in the classroom exercises.

 The primary objective of the course is to provide the students